jungleBadger/scriptorium/ingest/README.md

 # Ingestion Pipeline

 Converts Bible sources (USFM or USFX format) into structured data in Postgres and vector embeddings via pgvector.
-Supports multiple translations — chunks are scoped per translation so languages are never mixed.
+Supports multiple translations; chunks are scoped per translation so languages are never mixed.

 ## Quick Start